 Rock ta Désalpe de Serin | Anzère, Valais

 Désalpe with a twist?
 Say no more!
-The locals of Anzère are adding some music to the descents happening on September 25th.
+The locals of Anzère are adding some music to the descents happening at the end of September.

 After the cattle procession starts at 11:00 from the gondola in Anzere, it concludes at Restaurante de Poste, where guests are welcome to enjoy some raclette, local merchandise, activities for kids, and live music by Paul Mac Bonvin.
 Check more details here.